sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

                   &=& \sum_k N_k ( \bar{R}_k  - \bar{R} )^2
    \end{array}

-So, if the null hypothesit is true and there are no true group differences at all, you would expect the between group rank sums RSS\ :sub:`b` to be very small, much smaller than the total rank sums RSS\ :sub:`tot`.
+So, if the null hypothesis is true and there are no true group differences at all, you would expect the between group rank sums RSS\ :sub:`b` to be very small, much smaller than the total rank sums RSS\ :sub:`tot`.
 Qualitatively this is very much the